RedCoolBeans/dockerlint/README.md

 In order to treat warnings as errors, use the `-p` flag.

+## Docker image

+Alternatively there is a [Docker image](https://hub.docker.com/r/redcoolbeans/dockerlint) available.

+This image provides a quick and easy way to validate your Dockerfiles, without having to install Node.JS and the dockerlint dependencies on your system.

+First fetch the image from the [Docker Hub](https://hub.docker.com/):

+    docker pull redcoolbeans/dockerlint

+You can either run it directly, or use [docker-compose](https://www.docker.com/docker-compose).

+### docker run

+For a quick one-off validation:

+    docker run -it --rm -v "$PWD/Dockerfile":/Dockerfile redcoolbeans/dockerlint

+### docker-compose

+For docker-compose use a `docker-compose.yml` such as the following:

+    ---
+      dockerlint:
+        image: redcoolbeans/dockerlint
+        volumes:
+          - ./Dockerfile:/Dockerfile

+Then simply run:

+    docker-compose up dockerlint

+This will validate the `Dockerfile` in your current directory.

 ### Running from a git clone

 If you've cloned this repository, you can run `dockerlint` with: